-Can the general education / prerequisite courses be taken at any other colleges?
+Can the general education courses be taken at any other colleges?

 Yes.
-Wallace State Community College in Hanceville transfers classes from many other colleges in the state.
-Courses are transferable if they are equivalent in both credit hours and content to our established prerequisite courses.
+Wallace State Community College in Hanceville transfers classes from many other regionally accredited colleges and universities.
+Courses are transferable if they are equivalent in both credit hours and content to our established general education courses.
 Information on course equivalency may be obtained by contacting the WSCC Admissions office at 256-352-8128.
-A course description from your college catalog may be required.
+A course description from your transfer college catalog may be required.
 The list below includes common course substitutions from neighboring institutions, provided that a grade of "C" or above is achieved.